-Summary of Product Characteristics Updated 17-May-2018 | Rosemont Pharmaceuticals Limited
+Summary of Product Characteristics Updated 04-Jan-2021 | Rosemont Pharmaceuticals Limited

 If low doses are required, the 1mg/ml strength product the most suitable presentation.
 If high doses are required, the 2mg/ml strength product is the most suitable presentation.

 Treatment of anxiety

 It should not be used for longer than 4 weeks.
 Long term chronic use as an anxiolytic is not recommended.
 In certain cases, extension beyond the maximum treatment period may be necessary; treatment must not be extended without re-evaluation of the patient's status using special expertise.
 It is strongly recommended that prolonged periods of uninterrupted treatment be avoided, since they may lead to dependence.
 Treatment should always be withdrawn gradually.
 Patients who have taken Perizam for a long time may require a longer period during which doses are reduced.

 Treatment of epilepsy in association with one or more other anticonvulsants